MicrosoftDocs/power-automate-docs/articles/minit/how-to-start-with-minit-desktop-application.md

     :::image type="content" source="media/minit-install-a1.png" alt-text="Screenshot of the Download app option in Power Automate Process Mining.":::

-1. Open the installer file when prompted, and then select **Install** to run the installer.
+1. After the installer file downloads, select **Install** when prompted to run the installer.

    Allow a few minutes for the installer to download and install the application files.